-These teeny, tiny super simple mini-pumpkin pies are so dreamy, creamy and perfect for a sweet, Autumn dessert hors d’oeuvre.
+These teeny, tiny gingersnap pumpkin pies are so dreamy, creamy and perfect for a sweet, Autumn dessert hors d’oeuvre.
+The perfect appetizer for your Halloween party or thanksgiving dinner!

 I’ve learned to make double the amount of these than the amount of folks at the party.
 Everyone wants at least 1 and almost everyone wants 2 (or more!)
 You can just as easily use this recipe for larger pumpkin pie squares, but I’d stay tiny.